emurrieta/baler_with_vae/README.md

 ![example workflow](https://github.com/baler-compressor/baler/actions/workflows/test_and_lint.yaml/badge.svg)
 ![example workflow](https://github.com/baler-compressor/baler/actions/workflows/docker.yaml/badge.svg)

+# Disclaimer
+This is a modified (forked) version of the original repository for the Baler compression tool, created as part of the course “Aprendizaje Automatizado” in the “Posgrado en Ciencia e Ingeniería de la Computación” at the National Autonomous University of Mexico (UNAM).

+The sole purpose of this fork is to present a modified version of the original code by incorporating the Variational Autoencoder (VAE) model as one of the available models in the tool.
+This fork has no affiliation with the original project, and all credits for the original work belong to its creators.

 # Introduction
 Baler is a tool used to test the feasibility of compressing different types of scientific data using machine learning-based autoencoders.
 Baler provides you with an easy way to:
 1. Train a machine learning model on your data